martinjaros/thesis/sources/1-intro.md

 While many platforms features multiple symmetrical processor cores - CPUs, application should focus on lowest per-core usage as possible.
 This can be done by delegating specific tasks to specialized hardware.
-CPU is specialized in execution of a single thread, integer and bitwise operations, with many branches in its code.
+CPU is specialized in execution of single thread, integer and bitwise operations, with many branches in its code.
 With vector and floating point extensions they are also very efficient in computation of difficult mathematical algorithms.
 However they do not perform well in simple calculations over large amounts of data, where mass parallelization is possible.
 This is the case in graphics where special graphics processors - GPUs have been deployed.